On the additive image of 0th persistent homology: Introduction

 \begin{resultx}[Corollary~\ref{cor.treequiver}] Let \( Q \) be a tree quiver with a single sink $s$.
-Then there are only finitely many additively $\Set$-realizable indecomposable representations. \end{resultx} In Section \ref{subsect:only_thin}, we give a complete answer to Question~\ref{questions} (1). \begin{resultx}[Theorem~\ref{thm.onlythin}] Let \( X \) be a finite category.
-Then all indecomposable additively \( \mathbf{set} \)-realizable representations are indicator representations if and only if \( X \) is equivalent to the poset category of a poset that is a disjoint union of \begin{enumerate} \item posets of type \( A \), \item posets with a single maximum, such that the poset without the maximum is a disjoint union of posets of type \( A \) with unique minima. \end{enumerate} \end{resultx} In Section~\ref{sec.quivers} we shift our focus to quiver representations.
-We answer all parts of Question~\ref{questions} completely for Dynkin types $A$ and $D$ for all fields, and for extended Dynkin types $\tilde A$ and $\tilde{D}_4$ when $F$ is a finite field.
-Using computer algebra software, we answer Question~\ref{questions} for Dynkin type $E$ for any field of characteristic 2. \begin{resultx}[Proposition~\ref{prop.D4tilde_via_A3tilde} and Theorem~\ref{thm.d4tildeclassification}] Let $Q$ be the quiver of type $\tilde{D}_4$ and $F$ a finite field.
-Then the functor $\funct{free}\colon \rep(Q, \set)\to \rep(Q, \vect)$ is additively surjective if and only if $Q$ has at least three outgoing arrows. \end{resultx}
+Then there are only finitely many additively $\Set$-realizable indecomposable representations. \end{resultx} In Section~\ref{subsect:only_thin}, we give a complete answer to Question~\ref{questions} (1). \begin{resultx}[Theorem~\ref{thm.onlythin}] Let \( X \) be a finite category.
+Then all indecomposable additively \( \Set \)-realizable representations are indicator representations if and only if \( X \) is equivalent to the poset category of a poset that is a disjoint union of \begin{enumerate} \item posets with a Hasse diagram of type \( A \), \item posets with a single maximal element, such that the poset without the unique maximal element is a disjoint union of posets with a Hasse diagram of type \( A \) with unique minimal elements. \end{enumerate} \end{resultx} In Section~\ref{sec.quivers} we shift our focus to quiver representations.
+We answer all parts of Question~\ref{questions} completely for (extended) Dynkin types $A$, $D$ and $\tilde{A}$ for $F$ any field, and for the extended Dynkin type $\tilde{D}_4$ when $F$ is an algebraic extension of a finite field.
+In the extended case we make the assumption that vector spaces are finite-dimensional.

+Using computer algebra software, we answer Question~\ref{questions} for Dynkin type $E$ for fields of characteristic 2. \begin{resultx}[Proposition~\ref{prop.D4tilde_via_A3tilde} and Theorem~\ref{thm:D4_three_outgoing}] Let $Q$ be a quiver of type $\tilde{D}_4$ and $F$ an algebraic extension of a finite field.
+Then the functor $\funct{free}_* \colon \rep(Q, \Set)\to \rep(Q, \vectF)$ is additively surjective if and only if $Q$ has at least three outgoing arrows. \end{resultx}

 Building on our results for extended Dynkin quivers, we return to our original problem of grids in Section~\ref{sec.finitegrids}, and prove the following: